-A game element is touching another game element when they are either base to base or overlapping.
+A game element is within 0" of another game element when they are base to base or overlapping.

 1.4A - COMMAND RADIUS

 Command Radius, (also referred to as Rad) is a special measurement used by Field Officer units.
 Units within a distance equal to a Field Officer's Rad value in inches are within Rad of that Field Officer.